No Win No Fee Accident and Emergency Negligence Claims

 Sometimes known as a Conditional Fee Agreement, a No Win No Fee agreement takes away the financial risk associated with starting a compensation claim.
 If your application is not successful, you will not pay your solicitor a penny, and an After the Event insurance policy will cover the cost of the defendant’s legal fees.

 If your request for payment of damages is successful*, you will pay your solicitor a success fee.
 This is a percentage of your compensation that both you and your solicitor agree at the start of the claim.
-We legally cap this at a maximum of 25%, too.
+Standard fees for successful claims are 25% of the compensation you receive.
 That way, you know that no matter what the result, claiming compensation will not leave you financially vulnerable.

 Our No Win No Fee* agreement gives you the extra reassurance that your claim has a good chance of succeeding.
 Because they are the ones taking the risk, your lawyer will only agree to take your case after thoroughly researching your injury and the circumstances around it.
 You can trust that they will work their hardest on your behalf because if you don’t get paid, they don’t either.

 Compensation recognises your physical pain and suffering (general damages), and reimburses you for the money you pay as a result of negligent care (special damages).
 Some expenses special damages cover can include:

 - travelling costs;